GlareDB/glaredb.github.io/docs/about/why-glaredb.md

 # Why GlareDB?

 GlareDB is designed to make **time to first insight** as quick as possible.
-Instead of having to rely on ETL (Extract-Transform-Load) pipelines to move data across databases, GlareDB hooks directly into your data sources.
-With GlareDB, you no longer have to wait on an ETL pipeline before being able to work on the freshest data.
+Instead of having to rely on ETL pipelines to move data around, GlareDB hooks directly into your data sources.
+With GlareDB, you no longer have to wait before being able to work on the freshest data set.

 ## Simple interface